Lumiform

 Identify the following processes, issues, and materials:

-• The main operation at the plant/facility, including all applicable codes like the Standard Industrial Classification(SIC) code.
+• The main operation at the plant/facility, including all applicable codes like the Standard Industrial Classification(SIC) code

 • Raw materials used in the plant

-• Waste and pollution control devices and processes used.
+• Waste and pollution control devices and processes

 • The installation date of each process